Summary

 Notable Quotes

-"We need to make this humanizing from first principles."
+"We want to make this humanizing from first principles, not shoehorn the humanity back in."

 More Videos